ns1/ns1-go/README.md

 When name and FQDN differ, and you are calling a func that takes `zone`, you want to pass the identifier, `name`.
 The only time you need to be sure to pass the zone's FQDN is on zone or record creation, where we need to know it.
-Otherwise, we're doing lookups, and the `name` is the unambigious field.
+Otherwise, we're doing lookups, and the `name` is the unambiguous field.

 For those using views, the NewNamedZone and NewNamedRecord funcs are provided to create zones and records.
 If not using views, you can opt to continue using